mountaincharlie/project-three-python-minigames/README.md

 Features that could be added to expand and improve the program in the future.

 to do:
-* menu option to chnage user name without exiting the program
+* menu option to change user name without exiting the program
 * other games to include ...